lambda-feedback/user-documentation/docs/teacher/reference/access_control.md

 ![Guidance minimum recommended time](./images/guidance_min_time.png){ width="400" }

-However, the option will be changed to **Open**, if any of the following is true:
+However, the option will be changed to **Available**, if any of the following is true:

 - The student has downloaded the PDF
 - There is no minimum time estimate set for the question
 - The time now minus the time the student first accessed the question is more than the minimum time estimate

-This is valid for all questions in the set except those for which the support material access is set to be hidden at the question level (see below).
+This is valid for all questions in the set except those for which the support material access is set to be unavailable at the question level (see below).

-#### Hidden
+#### Unavailable

 Students cannot open any support material for any question in the set.

-This is valid for all questions in the set, even those for which the support material access is set to Open at the question level (see below).
+This is valid for all questions in the set, even those for which the support material access is set to Available at the question level (see below).

 ### Configuring student access at the question level